-- From that point forward she lived a thoroughly Eucharistic life, adoring Jesus outside the locked chapel - on her knees, despite snow, ice and freezing cold -for an hour until it opened at 5 am, attending Mass and adoring Jesus inside until it was time for work and acts of charity, and returning after work for several more hours of adoration.
+- thoroughly Eucharistic life, adoring Jesus outside the locked chapel on her knees, despite snow, ice and freezing cold -for an hour until it opened at 5 am, attending Mass and adoring Jesus inside until it was time for work and acts of charity, and returning after work for several more hours of adoration.
 When she traveled outside the village for the hunting season, she prayed in spiritual communion and adoration before a crucifix she would place in a tree. - She died on the cusp of Holy Thursday in 1680, at the age of 24.
 Her final words were a summary of her brief but profound Eucharistic faith and life: "Jesus, I love you."